-Are you teaching media literacy in you home or classroom?
-How about what it means to have good digital citizenship?
-How do we navigate this whole new world?
-No matter how we look at it, our children are becoming more technologically savvy every day – some even more so than their parents and teachers.
+Are you teaching kids about good digital citizenship?
+How about media literacy?
+It’s a whole new world out there, and no matter how we look at it, our children are becoming more technologically savvy every day – some even more so than their parents and teachers.
 But what are your child’s digital rights and responsibilities?
 And how do we teach these skills?
 If you have any of these questions, this is the post for you!

 Teaching Media Literacy and Good Digital Citizenship with Great Books!